konsumer/tplink-lightbulb/README.md

 I captured packets with tcpdump running on a [raspberry pi pretending to be a router](https://learn.adafruit.com/setting-up-a-raspberry-pi-as-a-wifi-access-point?view=all).
 In general, this is a really useful way to capture IOT protocols and mess around with them.

-I ssh'd into my pi, ran `sudo aptupdate && sudo apt install tcpdump`, then `tcpdump -i wlan0 -w lights.pcap`
+I ssh'd into my pi, ran `sudo apt update && sudo apt install tcpdump`, then `tcpdump -i wlan0 -w lights.pcap`

 I connected the lights to that network (reset them to factory default by turning the power off/on 5 times, then configure in Kasa app.)